 If you are in financial strife, consider taking advantage of the free financial counselling services available in every state.
 You could consider calling the National Debt Helpline on 1800 007 007, or the Financial Counselling Australia website has a “Find a financial counsellor” map which can help you find financial counsellors around Australia.

 If you are in mortgage stress, it could be a wise idea to talk to your lender.
-Right now, many lenders are offering temporary repayment relief to eligible customers who are experiencing financial hardship due to the COVID-19 pandemic.
-They might also be able to suggest other ways to make loan repayments more manageable, even if it is a temporary change, such as:
+They might be able to suggest ways to make loan repayments more manageable, even if it is a temporary change, such as:

-- Reducing repayments to the minimum amount: As interest rates have fallen recently, it could be possible to reduce your repayment amount, or to change the frequency of payments.
+- Reducing repayments to the minimum amount: It could be possible to reduce your repayment amount, or to change the frequency of payments.
 Speak to your lender.

 - Access excess funds in the home loan: If you have an offset account, it could be possible to use these extra funds for repayments.
 However, this could increase the term of your loan and the amount of interest you may have to pay.
 If you have a redraw facility, it could be possible to withdraw some funds to cover repayments.
 Check the conditions of your loan.
 If you are applying for a repayment holiday, some lenders could restrict access to this redraw amount.
 Check with your lender.

-- Swapping to interest-only repayments: It could be a good idea to find out if there are any fees and charges related to this, although some banks have announced they will be waiving fees for this kind of loan change.
+- Swapping to interest-only repayments: It could be a good idea to find out if there are any fees and charges related to this.

 - Stay with lender, but restructure loan: Other options could include staying with a principal-and-interest loan, but restructuring it, such as by moving from a variable to a fixed rate, or switching to a split variable/fixed arrangement.
-Some banks on Canstar’s home loans database are changing or waiving their fees for loan restructuring, however, it could pay to check what fees and charges may apply to loan changes.
+It could pay to check what fees and charges may apply to loan changes.

 - Refinance with a new lender: Another option could be to refinance – to look for a different lender with better COVID-19 packages and/or a more competitive interest rate.
-Canstar finance expert Steve Mickenbecker said interest rates were extremely competitive at present, with rates “hovering around the 2% mark” in many cases.
-However, he said, “If you have already been retrenched, or think you are likely to be, consider carefully if you want to refinance” as “it could be more difficult to be approved.”
 It is important to keep in mind there could be fees and charges associated with refinancing with another bank.
 There could also be break fees charged by your bank if you want to swap lenders.
 You may want to consider all possible costs, as well as any benefits of refinancing, before making a decision.